Skip to main content

 Installation

-1. To install Qrvey 9.x.x in your AWS account, you need to create the following file: config.json.
+1. To install Qrvey 9.x.x in your AWS account, create the following file: config.json.

 {